Non linear Schr{\"o}dinger limit of bosonic ground states, again: Proof of the mean-field limit theorem

 \subsection{Quantum de Finetti}

-Now we apply the quantum de Finetti theorem whose proof is recalled below to the localized reduced $2$-body density matrix of a quasi-minimizer (or any other state for that matter):
+Now we apply the quantum de Finetti theorem whose proof is recalled in Appendix~\ref{sec:BraHar} below to the localized reduced $2$-body density matrix of a quasi-minimizer (or any other state for that matter):